Predator: Killer of Killers: The Shield

-In Scandinavia in the year 841, Viking warrior Ursa leads her son Anders and their clan on an expedition to destroy the Krivich tribe and their leader, Zoran, who was responsible for the death of Ursa's father.
+In Karelia in the year 841, Viking warrior Ursa leads her son Anders and their clan on an expedition to destroy the Krivich tribe and their leader, Zoran, who forced Ursa to kill her own father, Einar, the previous Earl of Ladoga, when she was a child.
 They slaughter Zoran's clan, and Ursa confronts him in his fortress.
 Initially unable to recognize Ursa, Zoran mocks her for her father's death before Anders beheads him.
-Immediately after the battle, a Predator ambushes the group, killing Ursa's clan members one by one and seriously injuring Anders.
+Immediately after the battle, a Predator ambushes the group with a sonic weapon, killing Ursa's clan members one by one and seriously injuring Anders.
 Ursa manages to defeat and kill the Predator after a fierce underwater duel, but Anders succumbs to his wounds and dies in her arms.

 The Sword

-By 1609 in Japan, brothers Kenji and Kiyoshi, sons of a samurai warlord, are ordered to duel to determine their father's successor.
+In 1609 in Japan, brothers Kenji and Kiyoshi, sons of a samurai warlord, are ordered to duel to determine their father's successor.
 Kenji refuses to fight, but Kiyoshi attacks and defeats him, scarring his face; disgraced, Kenji flees.
 Twenty years later, with their father having died, Kiyoshi has become lord of the region, while Kenji has lived in exile as a shinobi.
 Kenji returns to confront his brother, unaware that a Predator is hunting him.
-He stealthily infiltrates his brother's castle and defeats Kiyoshi in a sword fight, paying him back for scarring his face.
+He stealthily infiltrates his brother's castle and defeats Kiyoshi in a sword fight, paying him back for scarring his face by doing the same to him.
 After Kiyoshi falls into the castle's moat, the Predator ambushes Kenji and kills the remaining guards.
-Kenji escapes the castle and reunites with Kiyoshi, as the brothers join forces to kill the Predator.
-As they rest after the fight, Kenji comforts his brother by telling him he is not alone, and Kiyoshi dies from his injuries.
+Kenji escapes and rescues the injured Kiyoshi, and they briefly clash before the Predator arrives and mortally injures the latter.
+The brothers join forces and succeed in killing the Predator, and Kenji comforts his brother before he dies of his wounds.

 The Bullet

-In 1942, John J. Torres is drafted into the U.S. Navy as a Grumman F4F Wildcat fighter pilot under the command of Captain "Vandy" Vandenburg.
-During the North African campaign, his squadron investigates a mysterious aircraft that destroyed another unit.
-Torres, grounded after a malfunction, discovers the aircraft is a Predator starship attacking both sides.
-Taking a battered Wildcat, he attempts to warn the others, but arrives too late.
-The Predator fighter pilot systematically annihilates his squadron until only he and Vandy remain.
-Vandy sacrifices himself to buy time for Torres, who outmaneuvers the Predator and tricks it into destroying itself; after falling into the water, he fires a flare and is presumably saved by a rescue team.
+In 1942, John J. Torres is drafted into the U.S. Navy as a mechanic under the command of Captain "Vandy" Vandenburg.
+During the North African campaign, his squadron investigates a mysterious aircraft that destroyed another unit and has been attacking the Allies.
+Taking a battered Grumman F4F Wildcat, he attempts to warn the others, but arrives too late as his squadron is systematically slaughtered by a Predator fighter pilot in an starship until only he and Vandy remain.
+Vandy sacrifices himself to buy time for Torres, who outmaneuvers the Predator and tricks it into destroying itself with a harpoon; after falling into the water, he fires a flare and is presumably saved by a rescue team.
 Sometime after World War II ends, Torres is working in his garage, having finished his service and been rewarded with a medal before he is abducted by another Predator ship that leaves behind crop circles in the field.